Hamzacross/NoEnchant/README.md

+📖 NoEnchant

-NoEnchant is a lightweight plugin that allows server admins to disable specific enchantments across their server.
-Whether from the enchantment table, anvils, loot chests, or mob drops, disabled enchants will no longer appear.
+NoEnchant is a lightweight and flexible Minecraft plugin that lets server owners disable specific enchantments completely.
+Whether it’s Mending, Curse of Vanishing, or any other enchant, you have full control over your server’s enchantment balance.

-⚙️ Features
+✨ Features

-Disable any enchantment by name.
+🚫 Block any enchantment from being used.

-Blocks enchantments from:
+🛡 Works across all sources:

 Enchanting table

-Anvil combinations
+Anvils

 Loot chests

 Mob drops

-Pickup items with blocked enchants
+Item pickups

+⚡ Lightweight & efficient – no performance impact.

-Simple config with reload support.
+📝 Easy-to-edit config with reload support.

+🔑 Simple commands & permissions for admins.

 📥 Installation

 Download the latest NoEnchant.jar.

-Place it in your server’s /plugins folder.
+Drop it into your server’s /plugins folder.

 Restart the server.

-Edit the config.yml generated to choose which enchants to disable.
+Open the generated config.yml and list the enchantments you want to disable.

-🔧 Configuration (config.yml)
+⚙️ Configuration

+config.yml

+# List of enchantments you want to disable
 disabled-enchants:
   - MENDING
   - VANISHING_CURSE
   - FROST_WALKER

-(Use Bukkit/Spigot enchantment names in UPPERCASE.)
+👉 Use the official Spigot/Bukkit enchantment names (always uppercase).
+📜 Full list: Spigot Enchantment API Docs

 ⌨️ Commands
+Command	Description	Permission

-/noenchant reload → Reloads the configuration.
+/noenchant reload	Reloads the configuration	noenchant.reload 🔐 Permissions

-🔐 Permissions

-noenchant.reload → Allows reloading the plugin.
+noenchant.reload → Allows using /noenchant reload

+📌 Example Use Cases

+Disable Mending to encourage trading & repairing instead of infinite tools.

+Remove Curses for a cleaner survival experience.

+Block Frost Walker to protect server performance.

+Customize enchantment availability for custom gamemodes.

-📝 Description (for Spigot page)
+📜 Plugin.yml Description (for Spigot page)

-NoEnchant gives server owners complete control over which enchantments are allowed in their world.
-Want to disable Mending or remove overpowered curses?
-With NoEnchant, you can block any enchantment from being obtained through enchanting tables, anvils, loot chests, or mob drops.
+NoEnchant is a simple but powerful plugin that gives you control over enchantments on your server.
+Disable any enchantment from being applied or obtained through enchanting tables, anvils, loot, or mob drops.
+Perfect for server owners who want to balance gameplay, remove overpowered enchants, or customize their survival experience.

-This plugin is lightweight, simple to configure, and perfect for keeping your server balanced.